ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/advanced_soc/_review.md

             - "Synthesis > Implementation > Generate Bitstream"
         correct_answer: 3
         explanation: >
             Once the design has gone through synthesis, implementation and then had a bitstream generated, it can be deployed to an FPGA device.
-The others are in the wrong order - if you followed them, the generated bitstream would not be correct and the program deployed to the device may not act as expected.